Building mission-critical blockchain indexing for AI & Crypto

 Why cloud-only blockchain indexers fail

-While cloud infrastructure offers flexibility, the high-intensity nature of blockchain ingestion creates unique demands on hardware.
-To ensure performance remains predictable during market volatility, Ormi utilizes a hybrid-bare metal setup.
+While cloud infrastructure offers flexibility, the high-intensity nature of blockchain ingestion requires high-performance hardware.

-By running workloads bare metal environments, we eliminate the noisy neighbor variables that cause latency spikes.
-We maintain orchestration and control plane services in the cloud for speed.
+Running ingestion workloads on bare-metal eliminates the noisy-neighbor effects that often appear in shared cloud environments.
+We maintain orchestration and control-plane services in the cloud for speed.
 This architecture is a deliberate trade-off.
 It is more costly, but it guarantees data availability.
-By separating the data plane from the control plane, we ensure that network surges do not result in stale data.
+Separating the data plane from the control plane prevents network surges from affecting indexing freshness.

 Learn more about how to choose a blockchain indexer.